top of page

 ABOUT EMMIR

-The European Master in Migration and Intercultural Relations (EMMIR) is the first African-European-Asian Erasmus Mundus Master Course in migration studies and is jointly run by three African, four European, and two Asian partners, facilitated by a wider network of associate partners.
+The European Master in Migration and Intercultural Relations (EMMIR) is the first African-European-Asian Erasmus Mundus Master Course in migration studies and is jointly run by a consortium of three African, four European, and two Asian partner institutions, facilitated by a wider network of associate partners.

 EMMIR is a unique study programme focusing on migration through an intercultural approach.
 It equips students with profound theoretical and methodological skills in migration studies and allows them to conduct fieldwork primarily in African, Asian and European contexts.
 It is designed as a multidisciplinary two-year master’s programme (120 ECTS) that addresses important contemporary issues in a still emerging field of study.

 Since 2011, the programme runs under the European label of excellence, Erasmus Mundus.
-It is fully accredited and graduates will be awarded a joint degree by all EMMIR partner universities.
-EMMIR includes study periods in both Europe, Asia, and Africa.
-Student’s mobility is understood as a key to mutual understanding of different views and cultures of migration and movement and will sharpen intercultural sensitivity.
+It is fully accredited and graduates are awarded a joint degree by all EMMIR partner universities.
+EMMIR includes study periods in Europe, Asia, and Africa.
+Student mobility is key to mutual understanding of different approaches to migration and movement, and to sharpen intercultural sensitivity.

-EMMIR is jointly run by 9 partners and supported by a wide range of international associate partners.
-Various associate organisations on the regional, national, and international level provide significant assistance for student internships and graduate’s employment.
+The 9 partner institutions are supported by a wide range of associate partners on the regional, national, and international level who provide significant assistance for student internships and graduate’s employment.

-As an EMMIR student you will become acquainted with different cultures and academic traditions and gain knowledge about migration issues in internships.
-You will gain profound skills and specialise in one of the programme foci, this will provide you with excellent chances for employment in national and international governmental and private sector organisations or in academia.
+EMMIR students become acquainted with different cultures and academic traditions and gain knowledge about migration issues in internships.
+They gain profound skills and specialise in one of the programme foci, which provides them with excellent chances for employment.
+Graduates of EMMIR work in national and international governmental organisations, academia, research, and in the private sector.

-What is Erasmus Mundus?
-Erasmus Mundus is a co-operation and mobility Programme in the field of higher education.
-It aims at enhancing the quality of European higher education and promoting dialogue and understanding between people and cultures through cooperation with third countries.
-In addition the programme contributes to the development of human resources and the international cooperation capacity of higher education institutions in third countries by increasing mobility between the European Union and these countries.
+The programme contributes to the development of human resources and the international cooperation capacity of higher education institutions by increasing mobility between the European Union and other parts of the world.
 Learn more about Erasmus Mundus from the Erasmus Mundus Association here.

 EMMIR: The European Master in Migration and Intercultural Relations

-Erasmus+ EMMIR is the first African-European Erasmus Mundus Master Course in Migration Studies.
-The first cohort set out to study in September 2011.
-Since 2013 the programme is fully accredited by the national agencies as part of the European pilot project JOQAR.
-By the end of 2021, nine cohorts have graduated with a success rate of nearly 100%
+EMMIR is the first African-European-Asian Erasmus Mundus Joint Master (EMJM) in migration studies.
+The first edition began in September 2011.
+Since 2013, the programme is fully accredited by the relevant national agencies as part of the European pilot project JOQAR.
+By 2024, ten editions have graduated with a success rate of 97%

-In summer 2016, the programme has been selected for further co-funding under the European Erasmus+ Erasmus Mundus label of excellence.
-Consequently, from 2017 onwards, another three editions of the study programme will be supported by a limited number of scholarships for both European and non-European students.
+In 2016 and 2021, the programme was selected for further co-funding under the European Erasmus+ Erasmus Mundus label of excellence.
+Consequently, scholarships and non-fee-paying study places are available for European and non-European students.

 Experience an interdisciplinary teaching and research environment